GuilhermeBorges3Ddev/testes-e2e-com-cypress/README.md

 ## Important commands:

 - To open Cypress Runner and see the tests visualized: `npm run cy:open`
-- To open Cypress Runner and see the tests visualized: `npm run test <path-of-.spec-test-file>`
+- To open Cypress Runner and see the tests visualized: `npm test <path-of-.spec-test-file>`
 - To run the Cypress Runner with a specifc tablet viewport you can run a command like that: `npm run test:tablet`

 ## Reference repository to visit: